msb/doctoruke/README.md

     :
 ```

-Once scraped the "tag" command tags the song tracks, using the <song-db> for titles.
+Once scraped the "tag" command tags the song tracks, using the song page cache file created
+previously for titles.
 I normally to this with the following command:

 ```
-doctoruke tag --tag-tracknumber=, --tag-album='The Complete Doctor Uke' --tag-albumartist='Doctor Uke' --tag-artist='Doctor Uke' "$CLOUD/Music/Library/0.Doctor Uke/"
+doctoruke tag --tag-tracknumber=, --tag-album='The Complete Doctor Uke' \
+  --tag-albumartist='Doctor Uke' --tag-artist='Doctor Uke' "$DOCTORUKE_AUDIO"
 ```